 When looking for epic Birthday Party ideas, first thing that comes to mind is candy and chocolate.

 But that’s just me.

-Recently, I had a Birthday Party for my 8-year-old.
+Recently, I had a kids Birthday Party for my 8-year-old.
 He loves candy but we use special occasions to let him indulge.
 A candy buffet seemed to be a festive and fun activity for everyone.

 I love DIY candy projects and I created the easiest, most fun way to set up a candy buffet with just a few, simple ingredients and props.
 Here’s how to do it.